 The Manifesto Market is an amazing place to meet friends and grab dinner after exploring Prague.
 It’s full of different stalls selling everything from Indian to Mexican food, and many other international specialties.

 This market is very hip and popular with the younger crowd in Prague.
-If you can’t find a seat, head to the second level where there are lots of tables overlooking the marketplace.
+If you can’t find a seat, head to the second level where there are plenty of tables overlooking the marketplace.

 18. Ride the Prague Historic Tram

-With a weekend pass, you can ride on both tram number 41 and 42 all around the city.
-The tram acts like a hop-on hop-off service so you can use it to see Prague’s many sites.
+You are able to ride on both tram number 41 and 42 all around the city with a weekend pass.
+The tram acts like a hop-on hop-off service so you can use it to see Prague’s many tourist attractions.

-Have any questions about this article or want to share your favorite things to do in Prague Czech Republic?
+Have any questions about this article or want to share more fun things to do in Prague Czech Republic?
 Let us know in the comments below!

 Brigitte & Jake